 CBO keeps an eye out for unfunded mandates.
 These are bills proposed by Congressional committees without funding sources.
 The CBO identifies any bills that either costs more than $82 million for an intergovernmental mandate, or $164 million for a private-sector mandate.

 An example is raising the U.S. minimum wage.
 Committees that proposed the bill must find funds for it.
 The CBO releases a report each year that estimates the costs of all unfunded mandates.

 The CBO affects the economy by bringing a respected, informed viewpoint to public debate.
 Since it is bilateral, its policy options are taken seriously.

 It warns about the future impact of deficit spending.
 Government spending creates jobs both directly and through government contracts.
-It also adds to the debt.
+It also adds to the U.S. debt.
 Although the CBO warns about the negative impact of deficit spending, Congress hasn't listened.
-That increases U.S. vulnerability to foreign countries who loan the money to finance the U.S. debt.
+That increases U.S. vulnerability to foreign countries who finance the debt.

 How It Affects You

-The CBO affects you by monitoring the President’s budget.
+The CBO affects you by monitoring the president’s budget.
 That provides a bit of a safeguard on government spending.
-However, the result has still been a budget that continues to increase the national debt through deficit spending.
+But Congress ignores it, increasing the national debt through deficit spending.

 The CBO also provides you a wealth of information about the economy and the impact of the budget on the economy.
 If you are concerned about the ballooning U.S. debt, CBO reports will give you the analysis you need.

 Before 1920, the president had little to do with the federal budget.
 In 1921, the Budget and Accounting Act required him to submit an annual budget proposal to Congress.
 It created the Office of Management and Budget, which supplied all economic and budget analysis.
 The Act deprived Congress of the power to establish or enforce budgetary priorities.